Large area-constrained Willmore surfaces in asymptotically Schwarzschild 3-manifolds: Introduction

 and

-belongs to the foliation from Theorem \ref{existence thm}. \end{thm} \begin{rema}\normalfont The small energy assumption (\ref{small energy assumption}) and the assumption that $\Sigma$ be spherical may be replaced by requiring a lower bound on the Hawking mass and an upper bound on the genus of $\Sigma$; see Proposition \ref{prop lower hawking mass bound}. \end{rema} \begin{rema}\normalfont For outlying area-constrained Willmore surfaces, we may drop the assumption of asymptotic evenness of the scalar curvature (\ref{even R}).
-This relaxed condition is the one discovered by O.~Chodosh and the first-named author in \cite[Theorem 1.4]{chodosh2019far}.
-It is thus sufficient to rule out sequences of large outlying stable constant mean curvature spheres whose area radius and inner radius are comparable. \end{rema} Finally, we consider large area-constrained Willmore surfaces whose inner radius dominates the area radius.
+belongs to the foliation from Theorem \ref{existence thm}. \end{thm} \begin{rema}\normalfont The small energy assumption (\ref{small energy assumption}) and the assumption that $\Sigma$ be spherical may be replaced by requiring a lower bound on the Hawking mass and an upper bound on the genus of $\Sigma$; see Proposition \ref{prop lower hawking mass bound}. \end{rema} \begin{rema}\normalfont The proof of Theorem \ref{uniqueness thm} shows that there are no outlying area-constrained Willmore spheres satisfying \eqref{area and centering} and \eqref{small energy assumption} if the scalar curvature of $(M,g)$ satisfies \eqref{decay R} but not necessarily \eqref{even R}.
+The condition \eqref{decay R} has been discovered by O.~Chodosh and the first-named author in \cite[Theorem 1.4]{chodosh2019far} to be sufficient to rule out sequences of large outlying stable constant mean curvature spheres whose area radius and inner radius are comparable. \end{rema} Finally, we consider large area-constrained Willmore spheres that are far-outlying in the sense that their inner radius dominates their area radius.
 In this regime, the contribution of the Schwarzschild metric to the Hawking mass is so weak that a stronger assumption on the scalar curvature is needed to preclude the existence of such surfaces. \begin{thm} Suppose that $(M,g)$ is $C^5$-asymptotic to Schwarzschild with mass $m>0$ and that its scalar curvature $R$ satisfies